 Make sure to swing by ExercisesForInjuries.com.
-Enter in your injury or pain in the search bar on the top right of the screen.
-There is a good chance that I have an article, a video or an interview that will help you overcome your injury or pain.
+Enter your injury or pain in the search bar on the top right of the screen.
+There is a good chance that I have an article, a video, or an interview that will help you overcome your injury or pain.

 Secondly, if you are watching this on YouTube, head up above, hit “Subscribe”.
 When you subscribe, every couple of days you will get a video like this where I talk about overcoming injury and pain.

 Thirdly, head down below hit “Like” and leave me a question or comment.

 If you want to eliminate your neck discomfort and pain permanently, then click here to check out the Neck Pain Solved program.